Uploaded image for project: 'OpenShift Container Platform (OCP) Strategy'

 • False

-Evaluate the tasks associated with implementation of Post-Quantum Cryptography (PQC) across OpenShift Control Planes components for planning purposes.
+Evaluate the tasks associated with implementation of Post-Quantum Cryptography (PQC) across OpenShift Control Plane components for planning purposes.

 Thorough understanding of what OpenShift Control Plane components is required to do for integration of PQC ciphers across OpenShift control plane components (e.g. IPsec) for the purposes of roadmap planning of action items in 4.21 and 4.22.

-• A list of impacted networking features and the responsible networking team
+• A list of impacted components and features (and team ownership)

 • For each impacted feature, a list of work required and OpenShift release at which it must be completed (starting at 4.21)